Rebuttal target:Ustupidtarianism in 4 Stupids, by Shane Killian (video against utilitarianism)

-Short preface: I'm not a utilitarian, I'm a consequentialist with a more intricate value system that that, and the guy Shane responds to says a lot of stupid stuff; he's definitely a horrible representation of consequentialism in general, but that doesn't excuse Shane's egregious stream of fallacies and contradictions.
+Short preface: I'm not a utilitarian, I'm a consequentialist with a more intricate value system that that.
+The guy Shane responds to says a lot of stupid stuff; he's definitely a horrible representation of consequentialism in general, but that doesn't excuse Shane's egregious stream of fallacies and contradictions.

 Shane accuses him multiple times of wanting central planning, but he never says that; his thesis is just that it's more moral to do something that causes more total happiness.
 Believing or practicing this doesn't necessitate believing in any individual or group having authority.